OER in Development

 **A complete and up-to-date list can be found at https://ctl.uregina.ca/funded-projects

-The following is a list of projects under development:
+The following is a list of projects in development:

 Introduction to Physics by Dr. Nikolay Kolev, Dr. Pierre-Philippe Ouimet, Dr. Olusola Fasunwon and Dr. Arzu Sardarli.